hcooksimmons/global-ecommerce-case-study/README.md

 **Step 2**

-I got information about users' orders, order dates, and order revenue from the Order_itmes table, and I made sure to filter it by completed orders only so that our definition of customer is a user who has had at least one completed order, and our customer retention later on will only look at completed additional orders and not count those that were cancelled.
+I got information about users' orders, order dates, and order revenue from the Order_items table, and I made sure to filter it by completed orders only so that our definition of customer is a user who has had at least one completed order, and our customer retention later on will only look at completed additional orders and not count those that were cancelled.
 ```SQL
 orders AS (
 SELECT